 Once Live Data has been recorded, it is saved in the Scan Tool's memory.
-You can view recorded Live Data immediately after recording by selecting Yes from the Record Live Data confirmation screen (see RECORDING (CAPTURING) LIVE DATA on page 117 for more information), or you can view it later using the "Playback" function.
+You can view recorded Live Data immediately after recording by selecting Yes from the Record Live Data confirmation screen (see RECORDING (CAPTURING) LIVE DATA on page 128 for more information), or you can view it later using the "Playback" function.

-- - The "To Link" screen shows on the Scan Tool's display. - Press and hold the LD button until the Live Data Menu displays, then release the LD button.
+- With the Scan Tool not connected to a vehicle, press the POWER/LINK ▷ o button. - The "To Link" screen shows on the Scan Tool's display. - Press and hold the LD button until the Live Data Menu displays, then release the LD button.

-- 3. Use the UP and DOWN buttons, as necessary, to highlight Playback Live Data, then press the ENTER button to place the Scan Tool in "Live Data Playback" mode. - The display shows the recorded Live Data, beginning with the "trigger" frame.
+Use the UP and DOWN buttons, as necessary, to highlight Playback Live Data, then press the ENTER button.
+The Playback Live Data menu displays.